Submissions

 d1) Inverted Commas

-• Only double inverted commas (“ ”) and not (« »); For a quotation within a quotation, single inverted commas (‘ ’) within double inverted commas.
+Use only double inverted commas (“ ”) and not (« »).
+For a quotation within a quotation, single inverted commas (‘ ’).

 d3) Punctuation